intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     Codecs need to always use the specified range, rather then a HW custom range.
     Applicable to encoders

+``V4L2_CID_MPEG_VIDEO_ROI_MB_DELTA_QP (__s8 array)``
+    This control is a dynamically sized 1-dimensional array, V4L2_CTRL_FLAG_DYNAMIC_ARRAY flag must be set when using it.
+    This array control is used to set ROI MB map delta_Qp for the whole frame.
+    The frame is divided into a grid of MB Size by MB Size pixels (MB Size is obtained from querying ``V4L2_CID_MPEG_VIDEO_ROI_MB_SIZE``).
+Each block
+    is configured with delta_Qp in raster order.
+The valid range for delta_Qp is encoder dependent.
+    Applicable to encoders.

+``V4L2_CID_MPEG_VIDEO_ROI_MB_SIZE`` (integer)
+    A read-only control that reports the MB Size used for the ROI delta_QP map.
+    The supported MB Size depends on the encoder codec.
+    Only square MBs are supported.
+The value returned represents the width and height of each block in pixels.
+The ROI delta_QP map provided through the ROI control must use the MB Size reported by this control.
+    The number of entries in the ROI delta_QP array is determined by the frame resolution and the reported MB Size.
+If frame_width or frame_height is not MB Size aligned, they must be ceiled using ceil(frame_width/MB Size) ceil(frame_height/MB Size) for calculating the array size.
+    For example, for a QCIF frame if reported MB Size is 16, the delta_QP array must contain 99 entries, ceil(176/16) * ceil(144/16) = 99.
+    For frame resolutions that are not aligned to the MB size, for example 1920x1080, if the reported MB size is 32, the delta_qp array must contain ceil(1920/32) * ceil(1080/32) = 2040 entries.

 .. raw:: latex

     \normalsize